TechHutTV/homelab/storage/README.md

    read only = no
    guest ok = no
 ```
-Add your samba user
+7. Add your samba user
 ```
 sudo smbpasswd -a [username]
 ```
-Set services to auto start on startup
+8. Set services to auto start on reboot
 ```
 sudo systemctl enable smbd
 sudo systemctl enable nmbd
-Restart samba services
 sudo systemctl restart smbd
 sudo systemctl restart nmbd
 ```
-Allow samba on firewall if you run into any issues.
+9. Allow samba on firewall if you run into any issues.
 ```
 sudo ufw allow Samba
 sudo ufw status
 ```
-Install wsdd for Windows discorvery
+10. Install wsdd for Windows discorvery
 ```
 sudo apt install wsdd
 ```